Trilogy Systems: Trilogy forms

 The large chip size demanded larger minimum dimensions for the transistors (due to photolithography manufacturing tolerances over the large chip) than standard-size chips.
 Consequently, logic density and performance were less than had been forecast.

-"Triple Modular Redundancy" was employed systematically.
-Every logic gate and every flip-flop were triplicated with binary two-out-of-three voting at each flip-flop.

 Alongside the advances in chip manufacturing, advanced chip packaging techniques were also pursued by the company.
 These included vertical stacking of computer chips and chip-to-chip interconnect technology that used copper conductors and polyimide insulation that allowed for extremely dense packing of signal wiring.
 Though overall system power consumption would be lower, the power dissipation would be much more concentrated at the single large chip.
 This required new cooling techniques such as sealed heat exchangers to be developed.

 The company was beset by many problems.
 Gene Amdahl was involved in a car accident and preoccupied with the ensuing lawsuit.
 Madden, the company's president, died from a brain tumor.
 Their semiconductor fabrication plant was damaged during construction by a winter storm.
 The redundancy schemes used in the design were not sufficient to give reasonable manufacturing yields.
 The chip interconnect technology could not be reliably manufactured as the layers tended to delaminate and there was no automated way to repair soldering errors.

 In 1983, the company had an initial public offering and raised $60 million.
+By this time manufacturing was improving and it was common to get three or four "quadrants" that ran property.
+But by this time it was apparent that VLSI design would deliver chips with similar performance within a year or two, and that now, after about six years of effort, there was little reason to continue development.

+Changing focus

 By mid-1984, the company decided it was too difficult to manufacture their computer design.
 Gene Amdahl stepped down as CEO and Henry Montgomery was brought in as replacement.

 The new leadership redirected the company to be a technology provider to other computer companies.
 The only major customer was Digital Equipment, which paid $10 million for the rights to the interconnect and cooling technologies.
 These were used for its VAX 9000 mainframe computers.
 Years later, the manufacturing difficulties of the copper/polyimide technology restricted DEC's ability to ship its mainframes.

 At the end of 1985, Gene Amdahl, as company chairman, decided to stop all Trilogy development and use the remaining $70 million of the raised capital to buy Elxsi, a minicomputer start-up company.
 In 1989, Gene Amdahl left the merged company.

-Trilogy systems was known as one of the largest financial failures in Silicon Valley before the burst of Internet/dotcom bubble in 2001.
+Trilogy Systems was known as one of the largest financial failures in Silicon Valley before the burst of Internet/dotcom bubble in 2001.
 In describing the company, financial columnists coined the term "crater" as describing companies that consumed huge amounts of venture capital and later imploded to leave nothing for its investors.